vorhan/commute-range-problem/README.md

 Data: used immutable dataset that inserts when application runs (see data.sql file)

 API: http://localhost:8080/reachable-cities/{cityId}?timeLimit={timeLimit}
-where cityId - is id of start city, timeLimit - limit of time destination to cities.
+where cityId - is id of start city, timeLimit - limit of time destination to cities(in minutes).
 example:
 http://localhost:8080/reachable-cities/9?timeLimit=30
 example response: